GitHubWestie/milestone-project-three/README.md

 ### Future Feature Implementations
 * Upload image of bike
-* Upload invoice of most recent service evidence
+* Upload invoice of most recent service
 * Track service history
 * Rate my ride - Enable users to view other users bikes and rate them
 * Sell my bike/make me an offer - Users can sell or just make their bike available for offers if they're considering selling.